-The Huion Inspiroy Giano is the biggest screenless graphics tablets on the market today.
-It checks all the boxes for a pro-level digital artist and it was a pleasure to review.
-Though it might be a bit too big for the more nomadic types, for those with a fixed workstation, this tablet will give you the space to put your whole arm into those strokes of paint, along with a great pen experience.
+The Huion Inspiroy Giano is the biggest screenless graphics tablets on the market today, and after a thorough review, it checks all the boxes for a pro-level digital artist.
+It might be a bit too big for the more nomadic types though.
+For those with a fixed workstation, this tablet will give you the space to put your whole arm into those strokes of paint, along with a great pen experience.

 Important notes: Huion reached out and offered to send the Insprioy Giano for me to test and review.
 The thoughts expressed below are, however, my own.
 It is also the first Huion device that I am testing, and so will compare this primarily with my experience of tablets from other brands and my general expectations from a device at the same price point.